- Refund Policy

 - We are in compliance with your rights under the Consumer Protection Act.

-- For CLASSES, in all cases, fees are non-refundable after the 10 day period.
-A refund will be issued within the 10 day period, less classes passed and a $25 + HST cancellation fee will apply.
-Dated, written withdrawal is required.
+- For classes, in all cases, fees are non-refundable after the 10 day period once classes begin.
+A refund will be issued before or within the 10 day period, and a $50 + HST cancellation fee will apply (per each class registered).
+A $25 + HST Admin fee will be charged for all cancellations, minus classes passed.
+Dated, written withdrawal (email) is required.
 Non-attendance does not constitute notice of withdrawal.

 - CAMP Cancellation Policy: